ponyo19/ForecastNet/README.md

 - A station in the network consists of an ESP32 and a BMP280 sensor.
 - The Raspberry Pi works as an always-on server.
 - MQTT is used for communication between the stations and the server.
-- LAMP stack (Linux/ Apache/ MySQL/ PHP) manages and stores data in a MySQL database and builds web interface for displaying data.
+- LAMP stack (Linux/ Apache/ MySQL/ PHP) and Python manages and stores data in a MySQL database and builds web interface for displaying data.
-- Prediction is performed using a Python script that parses data from MySQL for model training and prediction with scikit-learn.
+- Prediction is performed using tinyML.

 ## Preparation
 ### Parts required